stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 After all of that, it had finally come time to actually "install" osTicket.
-To fulfill this, I reopened the “osTicket-Installation-Files” folder, unzipped "osTicket-v1.15.8.zip", and copied the "upload" folder into "c:inetpub\wwwroot"
+To fulfill this, I reopened the “osTicket-Installation-Files” folder, unzipped "osTicket-v1.15.8.zip", and copied the "upload" folder into "c:inetpub\wwwroot".
+This allowed IIS to access and serve osTicket's file through the web browser.
 </p>
 <br />